godfreydoo/soapbox/client/README.md

 * youtubeList - array of data to be mapped into the YoutubeCard component

 #### YoutubeCard States
-* isExpanded - should video description diplayed be expanded
+* isExpanded - should video description displayed be expanded
 * didClickedLikeDislike - was the like/dislike button clicked already

 #### TwitterList States